 Get inspired by these pictures of halo braids and learn how to create them.

 If you’re new to the braiding scene, you’ll want to start off with something easy.
 Part your hair down the middle and create braids on either side of your head.
 This will break the halo braid hairstyle down into manageable parts.
 To get your braid on, create one Dutch braid at a time that starts at your part and extends down to the back of your head.
 Finish the style in a low tight bun for the streamlined effect of a real halo.
 If you need a little extra assistance in the braiding department, use TRESemmé Flawless Curls Defining Gel, to guide the strands and help them stay where you put them.

 2. Mid-Level: Pancaked, Messy Halo

 Halo hairstyles like these are best created on second or third-day hair.
-It requires a little more patience and a higher skill level but by choosing a pancaked, messier style, you’re giving yourself a little leeway with this halo braid hairstyle.
-Start off with refreshing your strands with a dry shampoo that will give you some added volume.
+It requires a little more patience and a higher skill level.
+By choosing a pancaked, messier style, you’re giving yourself a little leeway with this halo braid hairstyle.
+Start off by refreshing your strands with a dry shampoo that will add volume.
 Dove Refresh + Care Volume and Fullness Dry Shampoo is your best bet for hair that feels and looks clean.

 3. Expert: Fishtail + Halo Combination

 Oh, hey, expert braider.
 We know your braiding game is strong and you’ll need to tap into those skills.
 This expert-level braid combines two of our favorite trends: the fishtail and the halo.
 Perfect for summer weddings, the prom or weekend brunching, this combination of halo braid styles is super romantic yet modern.
 To nail this look, check out our quick and easy tutorial and be prepared for those compliments to roll on in.